 \subsubsection{Ensemble models}

-Ensemble models combine multiple neural network models in the prediction process.
-The ensemble predictions form an output distribution.
-The prediction variability of the ensemble models can be a measure of model uncertainty (e.g., a larger variance implies larger uncertainty).
-To capture the model uncertainty arising from different aspects, several strategies for constructing ensembles can be adopted, which are summarized into three major categories: the first kind is through bootstrapping \cite{lakshminarayanan2017simple}.
-This is a strategy for random sampling from the original dataset with replacement.
-An ensemble of neural network models is constructed and each model is trained on different bootstrapped samples.
-After training, the inference is done through the aggregation of the ensembles, and uncertainty is obtained from the prediction variance (regression) or average entropy (classification).
-The second strategy is to construct different neural network architectures (number of layers, hidden neurons, type of activation functions.) \cite{mallick2022deep}.
+Ensemble models combine multiple neural networks to form an output distribution, where the variability of the distribution quantifies model uncertainty. { To capture model uncertainty from various sources, several strategies for constructing ensembles have been adopted.
+The first strategy involves bootstrapping \cite{lakshminarayanan2017simple,laurentpacked}.
+This approach involves random sampling from the original dataset with replacement.
+An ensemble of neural networks is then constructed, with each model trained on different bootstrapped samples.
+After training, inference is performed by aggregating the ensemble predictions, with uncertainty obtained from the prediction variance (for regression) or average entropy (for classification).
+The second strategy is to construct different neural network architectures by varying the number of layers, hidden neurons, and types of activation functions \cite{mallick2022deep,wild2024rigorous}.
 This strategy can account for the uncertainty from model misspecification.
-Other strategies include different initialization of parameters along with a random shuffle of the datasets.
-This is better than the bootstrap strategy since more samples are utilized for each model.
-The third type is hyperensemble \cite{wenzel2020hyperparameter}.
+Other strategies involve different parameter initializations and random shuffling of datasets.
+This approach is better than the bootstrap strategy since more samples can be utilized for each model.
+The third type is the hyperensemble approach \cite{wenzel2020hyperparameter}.
 This approach constructs ensembles with different hyper-parameters, such as learning rate, optimization strategy, and training strategy.

-Though the ensemble model is simple and scalable to the large dataset for modern neural networks, this method has several limitations: first, there is much \textit{computational overhead}, since it requires training multiple independent networks and needs to keep all these networks in memory during inference.
-Second, \textit{model diversity} is a necessary requirement for ensuring the diversity of the ensemble models to provide accurate uncertainty estimation.
-Otherwise, the ensemble model can collapse to the same local minima.
+Although ensemble models are relatively simple to implement, they have several limitations.
+First, they have a high computational cost as they require training multiple independent networks and maintaining all networks in memory during inference.
+Second, {model diversity} is required to ensure accurate uncertainty estimation.